nodebasewm/nodebasewm.github.io/content/en/blog/news/first_entry.md

 Welcome to the **Nodebase developers** site.
 A place where we can share useful resources for Earthnode Operators of the WorldMobile Chain.

+This page was started to share material with the EarthNode community.As a early tester of WM Testnet [@earthnodechile](https://twitter.com/earthnodechile) has early insights in how testnet is doing and came to the conclusion a lot of tooling is needed to help setup, run and monitor your EarthNode.

-Since ** ([@earthnodechile](https://twitter.com/earthnodechile)) **is part of the private testnet team of the WM Chain, I will share my unique insights on testnet development, publish material about Cosmos SDK and write step-by-step guides all things related to running an Earthnode.
+On this site I will also publish material about Cosmos SDK and write step-by-step guides all things related to running an Earthnode.

 Progress and opinion pieces on WM Testnet will be published to the blog section.